maestro-org/bitcoin-metaprotocols-canister/README.md

 # Bitcoin Metaprotocols Canister

 [ICP canister](https://internetcomputer.org/docs/building-apps/essentials/canisters) for Bitcoin metaprotocols.
-Born out a collaboration with Maestro and Liquidium.
+Born out if a collaboration with Maestro and Liquidium.

 ## Prerequisites
 To get started, ensure you have the following installed: